Saturday, October 20, 2018

 The Kurfürst Regiment

-In 1816, two companies of the Fusilier Battalion entered and the remaining two companies were combined with those of the regiment "Kurprinz" to form a special Fusilier Battalion, and in 1817, this battalion was converted into the "I. Fusilier Landwehr Regiment".
+In 1816, two companies of the Fusilier Battalion were transferred out, while the remaining two were merged with companies of the “Kurprinz” regiment to form a new Fusilier Battalion.
+In 1817, this was reorganized as the “I. Fusilier Landwehr Regiment.”

-In 1849 the regiment was increased by a Landwehr battalion.
-But this was re-launched in 1854, and its crew assigned to the other two battalions.
+In 1849, the regiment was reinforced by a Landwehr battalion, which was dissolved again in 1854, with its personnel redistributed to the remaining battalions.

-In 1863, the Zündnadelgewehr was introduced at the Lurhessian Army Corps.
+In 1863, the needle gun (Zündnadelgewehr) was introduced into the Kurhessian Army Corps.

 Tuesday, October 16, 2018